MPI-IS/probinet/publication/paper.md

 # Running Times of Algorithms

-The table below provides a general overview of the algorithms running times on the data used in the tutorials.
+The table below summarizes algorithm runtimes on the tutorial data.
 **N** and **E** represent the number of nodes and edges, respectively.
 Edge ranges indicate variation across layers or time steps.
 **L/T** indicates the number of layers or time steps,